vuesion/vuesion/docs/docs/pwa.md

 # Progressive-Web-App

-The vue-starter comes with an integrated service-worker which makes it a so called `progressive-web-app`.
+Vuesion comes with an integrated service-worker which makes it a so called `progressive-web-app`.
 It enables the users of your app to install it on their home-screen and use the app offline.

-By default the vue-starter caches all assets, webpack chunks and the HTML of the index (`/`) route.
+By default vuesion caches all assets, webpack chunks and the HTML of the index (`/`) route.

 If you want to change the default behavior have a look in the file `./src/client/sw.ts`.